emqx/eip/active/0044-backup-encryption.md

 the source with that key, provision the key on the importer through `ctl`, then import.
 The key is exchanged once per trust relationship, not once per backup.

-### Envelope encryption
+### Key identifier and direct encryption

-Each backup is encrypted with a fresh random data key.
-The data key is wrapped with the operator-supplied key and stored, with a key identifier and the AEAD nonce, in a small cleartext header prepended to the archive.
-Import reads the key identifier, selects the matching provisioned key, unwraps the data key, and decrypts.
-Envelope encryption lets the operator rotate the provisioned key without re-encrypting existing archives and lets the importer reject an archive whose key it does not hold before doing any other work.
+The DEK encrypts the finished archive directly with the AEAD cipher.
+There is no separate random data key and no key wrapping (envelope encryption is discussed and declined under Declined Alternatives).

+The cleartext header prepended to the archive carries a **key identifier** (`key-id`): a short, non-secret label chosen at create time.
+The `key-id` is *not* a key and is *not* an encrypted key — it reveals nothing about the DEK and never needs to be decrypted.
+It only tells the importer which provisioned DEK to use.
+On import, EMQX reads the `key-id`, selects the DEK provisioned under that identifier, and decrypts; if no DEK is provisioned for that `key-id`, the archive is rejected before any other work.

+Key rotation needs no re-encryption of existing archives: the operator provisions a new DEK under a new `key-id` for future backups, keeps the old DEK provisioned so existing archives still decrypt, and deletes the old DEK once those archives are retired.

 ### Order of operations on import